What is Google Ads Conversion Tracking?

 Sites using Google Ads Conversion Tracking

-A sample of higher-traffic domains in the TagStack index where Google Ads Conversion Tracking was detected.
+A sample of domains in the TagStack index where Google Ads Conversion Tracking was detected.

 Is your Google Ads Conversion Tracking set up correctly?